Toronto Housing Prices from 1967 to 2020

 First, take a look at Toronto's detached and condo price history at the top of the page.
 Then, compare the detached price to this graph below, a 'textbook example of a housing bubble' price trend.

-Firstly, the condo market actually saw a price increase as well as an inventory decrease through the detached dip.
+First, the condo market saw both a price increase and an inventory decrease during the detached price dip.

 In Toronto, however, the detached price started to dive at precisely the time that the Fair Housing Plan was announced [1].
 It then regressed further as the Mortgage stress test was announced and subsequently implemented.
 There's nothing spontaneous about a market change following closely after the government rolls out new legislation taking aim at the housing market.